-In accordance with 42 U.S.C. §3797cc-21(b)(1), the term "prosecutor" is understood to mean a full-time employee of a State or unit of local government who-
+In accordance with 34 U.S.C. §10671(b)(1), the term "prosecutor" is understood to mean a full-time employee of a state or local government who-

-- (A) is continually licensed to practice law; and - (B) prosecutes criminal or juvenile delinquency cases at the State or unit of local government level (including supervision, education, or training of other persons prosecuting such cases).
+- (A) is continually licensed to practice law; and - (B) prosecutes criminal or juvenile delinquency cases at the state or local government level (including supervision, education, or training of other persons prosecuting such cases).

-In accordance with 42 U.S.C. §3797cc-21(b)(2), the term "public defender" is understood to mean an attorney who-
+In accordance with 34 U.S.C. §10671(b)(2), the term "public defender" is understood to mean an attorney who-

-- (A) is continually licensed to practice law; and - (B) is- - a full-time employee of a State or unit of local government who provides legal representation to indigent persons in criminal or juvenile delinquency cases (including supervision, education, or training of other persons providing such representation); - (ii) a full-time employee of a nonprofit organization operating under contract with a State or unit of local government, who devotes substantially all of the employee's full-time employment to providing legal representation to indigent persons in criminal or juvenile delinquency cases (including supervision, education, or training of other persons providing such representation); or - (iii) employed as a full-time Federal defender attorney in a defender organization established pursuant to section 3006A of Title 18, that provides legal representation to indigent persons in criminal or juvenile delinquency cases. - 2.
+- (A) is continually licensed to practice law; and - (B) is-

+- (i) a full-time employee of a state or local government who provides legal representation to indigent persons in criminal or juvenile delinquency cases (including supervision, education, or training of other persons providing such representation): - (ii) a full-time employee of a nonprofit organization operating under contract with a state or local government, who devotes substantially all of their full-time employment to providing legal representation to indigent persons in criminal or juvenile delinquency cases (including supervision, education, or training of other persons providing such representation); or - (iii) employed as a full-time Federal defender attorney in a defender organization established pursuant to section 3006A of Title 18, that provides legal representation to indigent persons in criminal or juvenile delinquency cases. - 2.
 I understand that JRJSLRP funds are a supplement to, not a substitute for, my personal student loan obligations.
 I understand that amounts to be paid on my behalf are subject to the availability of funds and my continued eligibility.
 I understand that if I do not remain eligible, then further loan repayment benefits may be denied although the service obligation will remain in force.
 I understand that the award of JRJSLRP in any fiscal year does not guarantee benefits in future fiscal years.
 I understand that any loan repayments made on my behalf may be taxable and subject to withholding.

-3. I authorize the Department of Justice and/or the designated JRJSLRP State administrative agency to verify the status, payment history, and outstanding balance of each qualifying loan, and to discuss the terms with the lender or note holder, or predecessors or successors in interest.
+I authorize the Department of Justice and/or the designated JRJSLRP state administrative agency to verify the status, payment history, and outstanding balance of each qualifying loan, and to discuss the terms with the lender or note holder, or predecessors or successors in interest.

-The term "qualifying loan" is understood to have the same meaning as "student loan" in 42 U.S.C. §3797cc-21(b)(3):
+The term "qualifying loan" is understood to have the same meaning as "student loan" in 34 U.S.C. §10671(b)(3):

-- (1) A loan made, insured, or guaranteed under part B of subchapter IV of chapter 28 of Title 20; - (2) A loan made under part C or D of subchapter IV of chapter 28 of Title 20; and - (3) A loan made under section 1078-3 or 1087e(g) of Title 20.
+- (1) A loan made, insured, or guaranteed under part B of subchapter IV of chapter 28 of Title 20: - (2) A loan made under part C or D of subchapter IV of chapter 28 of Title 20; and - (3) A loan made under section 1078-3 or 1087e(g) of Title 20.